ACL Computer Use Policy (including e-safety and acceptable use with ACL equipment and centres)

 1. Contact the Information Governance Team urgently on 033301 39824 or informationgovernanceteam@essex.gov.uk, and report it as a critical incident.

-3. Do not power down the computer at all
+1. Do not touch or power down the computer at all

-• Contact the senior manager for the centre and notify them of the incident.
-The senior manager should then notify the ACL Networks Manager.
+1. Contact the Duty manager for the centre and notify them of the incident.
+The Duty manager should then notify the ACL Networks Manager or one of the team.

 Appendix 3 – Guidance for Internet Safety